MonashDataFluency/python-workshop-base/README.md

 This workshop material is made available under a [Creative Commons Attribution license (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode)

 Parts of this content have been adapted from the [Data Carpentry "Python for ecologists"](http://www.datacarpentry.org/python-ecology-lesson/) workshop material, used under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

+Code is made available under the [MIT License](http://opensource.org/licenses/mit-license.html).

+See [LICENCE.md](LICENSE.md) for the full text.